kkoz3434/lwm2m-astro-pi/README.md

 - Planet we are currently at (using atmospheric data collected by sensors)

 # Implementation
 Business logic we implemented is mainly in 5670 Resource Handler.
 It computes a LWM2M response to the client's request.
-5671 and 3456 Resource Handlers are implemented as well, they return a response of name and unit of our resources.
+5751 Handler gives the sensor type.

 # Authors
 @koszar91, ...